exercism/javascript/concepts/recursion/about.md

 ## What is Recursion?

 Recursion occurs when a function calls itself, either directly or indirectly.
-It's similar to a loop, but it involves breaking a problem down into smaller, more manageable sub-problems.
+It's similar to a loop, but it may involve breaking a problem down into smaller, more manageable sub-problems.

 ### Example 1: Countdown